-The north west Niger Delta is characterised by mature oil and gas fields with significant additional discovered but undeveloped gas reserves.
-The north west area has established infrastructure giving, with respect to gas, access to major demand centres including Lagos and Ajaokuta via the gas trunk line from Oben and, with respect to oil, access to major oil pipelines providing easy access to the export markets, including Shell’s Forcados export terminal.
+The north west Niger Delta is characterised by mature oil and gas fields, with significant additional discovered but undeveloped gas reserves.
+The north west Niger Delta has established infrastructure giving, with respect to gas, access to major demand centres including Lagos, Benin City and Ajaokuta via the gas trunk line from Oben and, with respect to oil, access to major oil pipelines providing easy access to the export markets, including Shell’s Forcados export terminal.

 In the north west Niger Delta, Seven Energy has entered into a Strategic Alliance Agreement with NPDC in respect of OMLs 4, 38 and 41.
 The Group also has an interest in the Matsogo Field, which is currently held for sale.